 Eat at Moody’s

-Moody’s Diner is a Maine institution familiar to anyone who’s traveled through Waldoboro on U.S. Route 1 in Maine.
-Percy and Bertha Moody started Moody’s in 1927 with three tiny cabins on what was then the old Atlantic Highway.
+Anyone who travels through Waldoboro on U.S. Route 1 in Maine knows Moody’s Diner.
+Percy and Bertha Moody started Moody’s in 1927 with three tiny cabins on the old Atlantic Highway.
 Their children (nine of them), grandchildren and great-grandchildren expanded the business over the years to include18 cabins, a 104-seat diner and a gift shop.
+Along Bald-headed row, locals catch up with the gossip over bottomless cups of coffee.

 Customers in the know order breakfast with cheddarwurst, a cheese-infused sausage.
 Moody’s gift shop sells T-shirts that state, “Pie fixes everything.”
-Photographs of world travelers wearing Moody’s T-shirts are posted on the wall.
+Photographs of world travelers wearing Moody’s T-shirts cover one of the walls.

 Homesick Mainers (or anyone for that matter) can order Moody’s homemade donuts and Whoopie pies by mail.